 Lots of people get nervous and their minds go blank in health care situations, so it may be helpful to prep a little.
 You can make the best use of your time by writing down questions and bringing them to your visit.
-Our Terps Ask page may help you get started.

-Keep your own documentation:
+Keep your own documentation

-Maintaining copies of your health information is a good way to take ownership of your body, wellbeing, and health care.
+Maintaining copies of your health information is a good way to take ownership of your body, well-being, and health care.
 Keep a record of what happened at each visit plus anything you want to follow up on.

 Our electronic medical record system has a place in your file to note your “sex”, “gender identity” (which includes: male, female, transmale, transfemale, transgender, gender non-conforming, and other identity not listed), and “sex assigned at birth.”
 Your provider or appointment scheduler can work with you to utilize these fields to best represent your authentic identities.
 This is very important to reduce the chance of an insurance claim being rejected.
 If you are confused about this process, please ask your provider to clarify what is on file to ensure more effective insurance coverage.